Sapa Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of select countries can enter Vietnam without a visa for tourism, business, or family visits
+Citizens of certain countries can enter Vietnam for tourism without a visa for a limited period.

 Arrival Process